MarioT573/Module-1-Challenge/README.md

 ## Description

-This project has been done to optimize and add accessibility standards to the Horiseon website code in order for it to be located easier for search engines.
+This project has been done to optimize and add accessibility standards to the Horiseon website code in order for it to be located easier by search engines.

 ## Live Website